SooryaGeorge7/Python-Vs-Javascript-Quiz/README.md

 ![Favicon](documentation/favicon-feature.png)

-The different sections in index.html
+**The different sections in index.html**

-* Home page
+### HOME page

 The home page consists of Quiz heading, A container that gives a short description to user, Buttons that can be clicked on to see how to play the game and to actually play the game .
-An input area to enter username is also included.
+An input field area to enter username is also included.

-### HOME page

 ![Home page](documentation/am-i-responsive/am-i-responsive-quiz.png)